devsoc-unsw/constitution/CONSTITUTION.rst

    #.
 In the event of a full member being prevented from accessing the voting site, votes shall be submitted to the Returning Officer.

 #.
-Votes will be counted using a modified version of the “single transferable vote” electoral system, a variant of the instant-runoff preferential voting system.
+Votes will be counted using an optional preferential voting system.
 For each vacancy, within each position:

    #.
-Count the votes for that position according to the standard "single transferable vote" algorithm, treating anyone who was already elected to that position, or who preferenced that position lower than one they were elected to, as if they had not run.
-The candidate who reaches the quota of votes as determined by the Droop quota for that position is elected to that position.
+Count the votes for that position according to the optional preferential voting algorithm, treating anyone who was already elected, or who preferenced that position lower than one they were elected to, as if they had not run.
    #.
-Should there not be anyone eligible to hold that position, the position shall be declared vacant.
+The candidate who gains the majority of votes after preferences is elected.
       #.
-Each person should then be declared elected to the position which they preferenced highest.
-All other positions to which they were elected should be declared vacant.
+If two candidates are to be elected, the top two candidates after preferences are elected, and so on for however many positions that are available in a given race.
    #.
-Continue the above steps until they result in a stable allocation.
+Each person should be declared elected to the position which they preferenced highest.
+   #.
+Should there not be anyone eligible to hold that position, the position shall be declared vacant.